cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

     }

     // At this point, label is still null and cannot be jumped to.
 The first
-    // time we call print_person, make_label will be called, giving label some
+    // time we call print_person, set_label will be called, giving label some
     // imaginary value.

     print_person("John Doe", 123); // prints "John Doe is 123 years old."